 - Metric: For single-metric measures, the metric describes the subject of the measure.
 For multi-metric measures, the metrics describe the various concepts evaluated in the measure (e.g., Screening, Follow-up, Influenza, Tdap).
 For wide tables, the metric column may be shown above the table. - Stratification: Only applies to measures that include one or more stratifications (e.g., age, gender).
-For measures with multiple stratifications, the reporting instructions apply for all stratification combinations. - Data Element: The data elements required for reporting (depending on data collection method). - Reporting Instructions: These instructions specify how the data elements must be reported (e.g., for each metric, repeat per metric), or the units or formula for IDSS calculated data elements. - A: This column is used in hybrid measures to indicate which data elements are required for reporting for the Administrative Method.
-For the Hybrid Method, all data elements must be reported, unless otherwise specified in the measure specifications.
+For measures with multiple stratifications, the reporting instructions apply for all stratification combinations. - Data Element: The data elements required for reporting (depending on data collection method). - Reporting Instructions: Specify how the data elements must be reported (e.g., for each metric, repeat per metric), or the units or formula for IDSS calculated data elements.

-For administrative-only measures, all data elements must be reported.
+- Column A: Used in hybrid measures to indicate which data elements are required for Administrative Method reporting.
+All data elements must be reported for the Hybrid Method unless specified otherwise in the measure specifications. - For administrative-only measures, all data elements must be reported.